Skip to main content

 Comments

-Tolk uses traditional C-style comments:
+Tolk uses traditional C-style syntax for comments:

 // Single-line comment